 Screen time and speech delay for toddlers

 Today we are going to have a guest post from a lady friend who was suspecting that their kid had autism but was actually having a speech delay due to lots of screen time.
-Yes screen time can create a problem in your child’s expressive language pattern.
+Yes screen time can create a problem in your child’s expressive language pattern to the point that they are so speech delayed that you might think that they are autistic.

 Actually the Canadian Pediatric Society, there should be a cap to how much time your kids are watching: